Correction to Hawking radiation in non-singular gravitational collapse: Comparison with the classical result

 where the last equality follows from \eqref{eq:prob-emission-vaidya}.
 By recursively applying this relation and bearing in mind that $\Sigma_{N=0}^{\infty}\sigma_N = 1$, we can show that the average number of particles emitted in mode $\om_\infty$ is

-which is a thermal spectrum of bosons at temperature $T=1/8\pi M_{\text{ADM}}$.
+which is a thermal spectrum of bosons at temperature $T=\hbar/8\pi k_{B} M_{\text{ADM}}$.

 The above arguments generally cannot be straightforwardly generalized to non-singular gravitational collapse.
 While the outer horizon $H_O$ is non-expanding, and can thus be regarded as being in equilibrium, the inner horizon $H_I$, due to the bouncing geometry, necessarily evolves in a very nontrivial manner.
 Therefore, the trapping horizon may, on the whole, be far from equilibrium.
 Thus, only in the case ($\De = 0$) of the ingoing antiparticle being absorbed by the black hole before reaching the inner horizon is the probability of pair-creation \eqref{eq:prob-emission} consistent with a thermal spectrum of radiation.
 For the case $\De = 1$, there is a contribution to the probability from the inner horizon, which being far from equilibrium in general, makes the emitted radiation non-thermal as well.
-It might be possible to determine the precise deviation from thermality if there are regions of the inner horizon where the spacetime geometry is not changing very fast.
-A look at some explicit examples of non-singular collapse profiles \cite{Husain:2021ojz, Husain:2022gwp, Husain2024} reveals that if the mass $M_{\text{ADM}}$ of the black hole is much larger than the Planck mass, the radius of the inner horizon evolves on the order of $\sim t$, except when it meets the outer horizon.
-Thus, at intermediary times, one may regard the inner horizon as approximately in equilibrium.
-In that case, one may invoke a local version of detailed balance and arrive at